miguoliang/old_blog/code/_posts/2019-11-14-jekyll-beginner-guide.md

 ## Introduction

-Jekyll is an excellent and accessible static website generator.
+Jekyll is an excellent and accessible static website builder.
 People use Jekyll to create their websites and blogs.
 More and more static web hosting services have appeared on the Internet, such as Github Pages, AWS Amplify, and so on.

 Jekyll saves blog posts as text files.
 Therefore Jekyll is a file system based content management system.
 Jekyll does not have a database, a backend application, and a dashboard user interface.
 What you need to manage your content is only the text editor you like the most.